xan105/node-xinput-ffi/README.md

 ### 1️⃣ XInput fn

 Access XInput functions as documented by Microsoft.<br/>
-Trying to implement them as similar as possible to the document.<br/>
+Trying to expose them in js as close as possible to the document.<br/>
 📖 https://docs.microsoft.com/en-us/windows/win32/xinput/functions

 #### enable `(enable: bool): void`